swiss-seismological-service/scdetect/README.md

   Note that the string is parsed and matched against `NET`, `STA`, `LOC`, `CHA` codes.

+  By default, the template waveform is created based on the same waveform stream identifier.
+See also `"templateWaveformId"`.

 - `"mergingThreshold"`: Optionally defines a stream configuration specific threshold (`[-1, 1]`) which is used exclusively if `"mergingStrategy"` is set to `"greaterEqualMergingThreshold"`.
 If `"mergingThreshold"` is not configured